-Jeremy Renner’s family gives an update after snow plowing accident - latest
+Jeremy Renner still in ICU after surgery as Mark Ruffalo sends message - latest

-Jeremy Renner accident update: Marvel star’s family reveal that he remains in ‘intensive care unit’ following surgery
+Jeremy Renner accident update: Marvel star still in intensive care after surgery as Mark Ruffalo sends message

-Marvel actor in critical but stable condition after accident
+Avengers star in ‘critical but stable’ condition after snow plough accident

 Jeremy Renner in ‘critical but stable’ condition after ‘weather-related’ accident

-Actor Jeremy Renner has undergone two surgeries at a Nevada hospital after suffering serious injuries in a snowploughing accident.
+Actor Jeremy Renner has undergone two surgeries at a Nevada hospital after suffering serious injuries in a snow-ploughing accident.

 The Hurt Locker star is reportedly “conscious, stable and speaking” and underwent the surgeries as part of his “long road to recovery”, according to Extra.